habibmevlut/mercedes-cars/README.md

    * https://64e52804c555638029142ff8.mockapi.io/api/cars.
    * https://64e52804c555638029142ff8.mockapi.io/api/colors.

-You can see the data from this endpoint.
+You can see the data from these endpoints.

 ## Code scaffolding